By N.S. Palmer

 First up was my mother, God bless her.
 She was one of the most brilliant and talented people I’ve ever known.
 And completely nuts.
 Graduated near the top of her medical school class.
 Played the cello.
 Wrote astonishing poetry.
 Knew Ayn Rand.
-Dated Cary Grant.
-Also had a lot of anger toward men, enough to make Lorena Bobbitt seem like Natalie Wood.
-(I suspected that she never forgave her father for “deserting her” by dying when she was a little girl.)
+Also had a lot of anger toward men.
 She thought that the Mafia was trying to kill her.
 And the CIA.
-And Nixon.
-I told her, “Mom, if the Mafia, the CIA, and Nixon were all trying to kill you, then you’d be dead.”
+I told her, “Mom, if the Mafia and the CIA were both trying to kill you, then you’d be dead.”
 But logic doesn’t work with crazy people.

 Then there was my mother’s boyfriend after my original family broke up.
 He really was in the Mafia: I don’t know how high up.
 He was too polished and rich to be a street enforcer.
 Interesting fellow, but a sociopath.
 One moment, he would treat you like his best friend.
 Then the next moment, without missing a beat, he’d shoot you dead if you got in his way.
 He once got me out of some minor trouble in high school by scaring the bejezus out of the school officials.
 And though I wouldn’t have wanted to be him, he once gave me some reasonable advice, kind of Machiavelli by way of Al Capone: “Always be nice,” he said, “until it’s time not to be nice.”